biggestcookie/Borderlands-Sensitivity-Changer/README.md

 ### Releases

-The built application can be found in the [releases](https://github.com/biggestcookie/borderlands-sens-changer/releases) of this repository.
+The built application can be found in the [releases](https://github.com/biggestcookie/borderlands-sensitivity-changer/releases) of this repository.
 Simply download the application to any location and run it.
+Make sure you have run the game and have changed some settings at least once before launching.

 Currently there is only Windows support.